Search:

 Compromise Invites an Attack by Satan - Proverbs 25:21 – 25:28 (commentary)

 The kindness shown in giving someone food and water makes him ashamed of being an enemy, and will soften his angry feelings (vv.
 21-22).
-Nothing brings sorrow and strife among people more than the repeating of matter that cannot profit, and brings pain to the one of who …
+Nothing brings sorrow and strife among people more than the repeating of matter that cannot profit, and brings pain to the one of whom they are …

 The Results of Compromise - Jeremiah 7:1 – 7:7 (commentary)